BritishAmericqn/trespasser-frontend/VISION_MIGRATION_TO_BINARY.md

 To verify the migration:
 1. Check that fog of war renders correctly
 2. Verify vision updates when moving
-3. Confirm tile boundaries align with 16×16 pixel grid
+3. Confirm tile boundaries align with 8×8 pixel grid
 4. Monitor network traffic for reduced bandwidth
+5. Verify indices are in range [0, 2039]

 ## Notes